 It was a massive decision, but it felt so right for so many reasons.

 As I update this post many years later I can confidently say that Andorra is home to us.

 We visited many countries in search of a place that could take that status, but this little country has stood the test of time for myself, my wife, and now our son, who was born here.

 - It’s a land locked country between Spain and France

 - It is not part of the EU, but it does use the Euro

 - It is around 3 hours by bus to Barcelona (€15) and a little longer to Toulouse.
-They are the closest major airports
+Though there (sort of) is an Andorran airport, BCN and TLS are the closest major airports

-- Andorra is the world’s only co-principality, that is, it’s ruled by two princes
+- Andorra is the world’s only co-principality—it’s ‘ruled’ by two princes

 - It is claimed that Andorra is the world’s 14th oldest country